 - See Fantasmic!: this is my favorite show at Walt Disney World!
 It’s a nighttime production held at Hollywood Studios in a huge outdoor amphitheater.
 The show has a little of everything: fireworks, puppetry, water screens showing scenes from classic Disney movies, and of course, Mickey!
 You can see this show one of three ways: either with reserved seating tickets as part of the Fantasmic! dinner package, with a FastPass+, or just by waiting stand-by.
 It is shown nightly and can get crowded, so think about one of the reserved seating options if it’s something you really want to see.

 So there you have it – 15 things you should definitely try to fit in to your first trip to Walt Disney World!
+If you’d like some additional planning tips or a more detailed guide then check out my 20 Walt Disney World planning tips post for more information.

 Click HERE or on the image below to download a FREE copy of my Top 15 must-do list.